AdobeDocs/workfront.en/help/quicksilver/workfront-basics/priorities/get-started-with-priorities.md

 The ability to review and approve assets is on the Priorities roadmap.

-For now, we recommend using the Awaiting My Approval and All Approvals widgets in New Home.
+For now, we recommend using the My approval and All Approvals widgets in New Home.

 For more information, see [Add, edit, or remove widgets in New Home](/help/quicksilver/workfront-basics/using-home/new-home/add-edit-remove-widgets-in-new-home.md).